A $p$-Converse theorem for Real Quadratic Fields: Example

 \section{Example}

-We give an example of an $(E,F,p)$ which satisfies all the assumptions of Theorem \ref{Our Main Thm}. \\ Consider the quadratic real field $F = \q(\sqrt{2})$.
+We give an example of a triple $(E,F,p)$ which satisfies all the assumptions of Theorem \ref{Our Main Thm}. \\ Consider the quadratic real field $F = \q(\sqrt{2})$.
 Then the rational prime $p=11$ is inert in $F$.
 Write $\p = (11)O_F$.
 Now consider the elliptic curve $X_0(11)$ which is given by the Weierstrass equation:

 Note that $\mathrm{rank}_\z E(\q) = 0$.
 Using \cite{lmfdb} (https://www.lmfdb.org/EllipticCurve/2.2.8.1/121.1/a/2), one can see that $E/F$ has split multiplicative reduction at $\p$.
 Furthermore, \cite{lmfdb} indicates that the rank of the Mordell-Weil group $E(F)$ is 1, and the Tate-Shafarevich group $\Varpi(E/F)$ is finite.
 Moreover, we have, again from \cite{lmfdb}, that $\overline{\rho}_\f \cong \overline{\rho}_{E,p}$ has maximal image and hence, \textbf{(irred)} is being satisfied.
 Finally, $E/F$ is the base change of $X_0(11)$ to F, so a minimal modular lifting of the residual representation of $E/\q$ gives us the required minimal modular lifting, so \textbf{(MML)} is being satisfied.
 Hence, all the hypotheses of Theorem \ref{Our Main Thm} are met.